 Voting takes place at the McMillan Town Hall (113904 Elm Tree Road) at the intersection of Galvin Avenue and Elm Street, (one mile east of Hwy.
 E on Elm Tree Road or two miles north of Hwy.
 97 on Galvin to Elm Tree Road) You will see the town hall on the north (left) side of Elm Tree Road.
 The other buildings in the area are the fire department, south of Elm Tree Road and the highway department garage north of the town hall.

 Any qualified elector who is unable to appear at the polling place on election day may request to vote using an absentee ballot.
 A qualified U.S. citizen, who is 18 years of age or older on election day, must have resided in the municipality where he or she wishes to vote for at least 10 days before the election.
-The voter must be registered with the town clerk’s office or have voted in a prior town election to be considered registered..

 Payments may also be mailed to: